Trust

 Incident response

 In the unlikely event of a security incident that affects customer data, we will notify affected users and the New Zealand Office of the Privacy Commissioner (and other relevant authorities) as required by the Privacy Act 2020 and applicable international laws.
-Our incident-response plan is rehearsed regularly.
+We review incident-response procedures as the platform evolves.

 Questions?

 Security questions, audits or vendor reviews?
-Email security@docstow.com and we'll reply promptly.
+Email security@docstow.com.
+For account support rather than vulnerability reporting, email support@docstow.com.